 - a.
 The patient's self-declared identification - b.
 Documentation in the medical record - c.
 Death certificate - 3.
 Assign the same race code(s) for all tumors for one patient - 4.
-Code the race(s) of the patient in data items Race 1, Race 2, Race 3, Race 4, and Race 5 - a.
-Code 88 for the remaining race data items ($Race\ 2 Race\ 5$) when at least one race, but fewer than five races, are reported - 5.
-Use the associated text field to document - a.
-Why a particular race code was chosen when there are discrepancies in race information - Example: The patient is identified as Black in nursing notes and White in a dictated physical exam.
-Use a text field to document why one race was coded rather than the other. - b.
-That no race information is available
+Code the race(s) of the patient in data items Race 1, Race 2, Race 3, Race 4, and Race 5

-- 6. Code as 01 (White) when - a.
+- a.
+Code 88 for the remaining race data items ( $Race\ 2 Race\ 5$ ) when at least one race, but fewer than five races, are reported - 5.
+Use the associated text field to document when no race information is available - 6.
+Code as 01 (White) when - a.
 The race is described as White or Caucasian regardless of place of birth - b.
 There is a statement that the patient is Hispanic or Latino(a) and no further information is available - i.
 A person of Spanish origin may be any race; however, for coding race when there is no further information other than "Hispanic" or "Latino(a)," assign race as White as a last resort instead of coding unknown.